Coriell Institute for Medical Research

+The Coriell Institute for Medical Research is an independent, non-profit biomedical research institution, was founded by famed virologist Dr. Lewis L. Coriell in 1953.

+For the past 72 years, in pursuit of preventing and curing diseases, scientists at the Coriell Institute for Medical Research have conducted groundbreaking research in infectious diseases, genetic diseases, cancer, aging and personalized medicine.
+Coriell has pioneered the generation of research-accelerating biomaterials through establishing and curating key biobanks that now contain some of the world’s most extensive collections of cell lines, DNA, and other biomaterials gathered and distributed for use by the international research community.

+The Coriell Institute holds one of the first two official cell banks recognized by the National Institutes of Health (NIH).
+In addition to its biobanks, Coriell researchers study aging, cancer, induced pluripotent stem cell science, epigenomics, pharmacogenomics and more.

+The Institute ranks among the top 10 institutions in New Jersey in NIH funding.

-The Coriell Institute for Medical Research is an independent, non-profit biomedical research center dedicated to the study of the human genome.
-Coriell features programs in biobanking, personalized medicine, cell biology, cytogenetics, genotyping, and induced pluripotent stem cell science.
-Located in downtown Camden, New Jersey, the Institute has partnered with several prominent state and national health leaders, including Cooper University Hospital, the Cooper Medical School of Rowan University, the United States Air Force, the University of Pennsylvania, and Stanford University.
+Located in downtown Camden, New Jersey, the Institute has partnered with several prominent state and national health leaders, including Cooper University Health Care, Cooper Medical School of Rowan University, and the Van Andel Institute among others.

 History

 Coriell Institute was chartered in 1953 as the South Jersey Medical Research Foundation Laboratory and constructed facilities in 1956.
 The laboratory was later named for director Lewis L. Coriell, who had worked at the Camden Municipal Hospital and developed aseptic tissue culture techniques that ultimately allowed poliovirus to be grown in culture.
 Dr. Coriell also led the field trials for the resulting vaccine.
+The Foundation was the first nonprofit academic medical research institute in South Jersey.

+In November 2025, in partnership with the New Jersey Economic Development Authority, Coriell Institute broke ground on the new $95 million Coriell Institute Strategic Innovation Center at 1300 Walnut Street in Camden, which will serve as the institution's new headquarters, research center, and biorepository, in hopes that it will expand the life sciences sector in New Jersey.
+This new headquarters will replace their current headquarters on Haddon Avenue, which they have occupied since 1989.

 Operations

 Biobanking

 Regarded as one of the most diverse sources of cell lines and DNA available to the international research community, the Coriell Biorepositories maintain longstanding contracts with the National Institutes of Health and houses several significant collections, including the National Institute of General Medical Sciences Human Genetic Cell Repository, the National Institute of Neurological Disorders and Stroke Human Genetics DNA and Cell Line Repository, and the National Institute on Aging Cell Repository.
 The Institute houses cells for biotechnology companies and research foundations as well.